Nstamour-art/XogotDocs/Documentation.docc/Manual/inputs/controllers_gamepads_joysticks.md

 regular polling must be used to check for controllers being connected or disconnected during gameplay (hotplugging).

+As described at the top of the page, controller support on mobile platforms relies on a custom implementation instead of using SDL for input.
+This means controller support may be less reliable than on desktop platforms.

+Support for SDL-based controller input on mobile platforms is planned in a future release.

-HTML5 controller support is often less reliable compared to "native" platforms.
+Web controller support is often less reliable compared to "native" platforms.
 The quality of controller support tends to vary wildly across browsers.
 As a result, you may have to instruct your players to use a different browser if they can't get their controller to work.

+Like for mobile platforms, support for SDL-based controller input on the web platform is planned in a future release.